kazewong/flowMC/docs/source/index.rst

 .. - Minimal tuning.

-Five steps to use FlowMC
+Five steps to use flowMC
 ========================

 #.
 You will find basic information such as installation and a quick guide in the :ref:`quickstart-section-top`.